Mamata Banerjee: Second term, 2016–2021

 In the 2016 assembly elections, All India Trinamool Congress won with a landslide two-thirds majority under Mamata Banerjee winning 211 seats out of total 293, who has been elected as Chief Minister West Bengal for the second term.
 All India Trinamool Congress won with an enhanced majority contesting alone and became the first ruling party to win without an ally since 1962 in West Bengal.

 In 2017 Kanyashree, a scheme launched by her government, was ranked the best by the United Nations among 552 social sector schemes from across 62 countries.

 Third term, 2021–present

 In the 2021 assembly elections, AITC won with a landslide two-thirds majority.
-But, Mamata Banerjee who fought from Nandigram lost against Suvendu Adhikari of Bharatiya Janata Party by 1,956 votes.
+But, Mamata Banerjee who fought from Nandigram lost against Suvendu Adhikari of the Bharatiya Janata Party by 1,956 votes.
 Mamata Banerjee however challenged this outcome and the matter is sub judice.
 As her party won 213 seats out of total 292, she was elected as Chief Minister of West Bengal for the third term.
 Later at Raj Bhawan, she tendered her resignation to Jagdeep Dhankhar.
 She took oath as Chief Minister on 5 May 2021.
 Her party later won 2 remaining seats and she herself won Bhabanipur by-election by a huge margin of 58,835 votes.
 She was sworn in as MLA on 7 October.